SamLangTen/ASS2LRC/README.md

 # ASS2LRC
 ## Introduction
-This script can convert ASS subtitle file to common LRC lryics file.
+This program can convert ASS subtitle file to common LRC lryics file.

-    usage: python .\ass2lrc.py [--help] -i <inputfile> -o <outputfile> [-t mileseconds] [-s stylename] [-c|-a] [-f [mm:ss.xx]]
+    usage: ass2lrc [--help] -i <inputfile> -o <outputfile> [-t mileseconds]

     -i --input              An ASS filename which will be converted to lrc -o --output             A LRC filename where the convered text will be stored -t --split_timespan     A new blank line will be added if the start time of two between dialogues greater than this argument, default is 1000ms
-    -s --convert_styles     A filter to decide which style of dialogue in ASS should be converted into LRC file -c --compact            Combine timestamp of dialogues with same text, not supported by all player -a --accurate           Convert Karaoke-tag of ASS file to accurate word-by-word timestamp, not supported by all players.
-Not compatible with compact option
-    -f --accurate_format    Used with accurate option, to set format of accurate word-by-word timestamp since every player may have its own accurate timestamp

 Since LRC file does not support ending timestamp, some lryics followed with a long period time of music will be "frozen".
-This script can add a new blank lyrics whose start timestamp is ending timestamp of the former lyrics.
+This program can add a new blank lyrics whose start timestamp is ending timestamp of the former lyrics.
 If timespan between the former ending time and the latter start time is greater than option split_timespan, a new blank line will be added.

-Some ASS files may contain more than one kind of style because different style represents different kind of subtitle.
-Convert Styles setting can filter the dialogues with style which you want to convert into LRC dialogues.

 ## Examples
 The original ASS file